penguinaugustus/penguinaugustus.github.io/_publications/2009-10-01-paper-title-number-2.md

 title: "Sparse identification of bacterial transcriptional regulation"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-2
 excerpt: 'This work is still on-going with Prof.Ido Golding.
 Interim results are presented in Microbial Multiverse Symposium.
-You can download the poster below.'
+You can download the poster below or click the title to see more.'
 date: 2023-09-15
 venue: 'Microbial Multiverse Symposium'
 paperurl: '/files/poster4microbsymposium.pdf'